 In the middle of the rainy season, you can expect heavy downpours with thunder and lightning almost daily.
 It may rain all day with a mixture of light and heavy rain.
 In central and northern Thailand, it rains hard for a couple of hours in the morning and then for a couple of hours in the evening.
 Although it's not raining, the sky is overcast and humid air.

-The rain can be quite predictable in October.
+The rain can be pretty predictable in October.
 These heavy rains can sometimes cause flooding in lower areas and valleys, but they may disappear by the next day.

 Thailand's peak travel season is during this period when it is cool and enjoyable to travel throughout the country.
-The northeast monsoon brings cool, refreshing winds that help retain temperatures down.
+The northeast monsoon brings calm, refreshing winds that help retain temperatures down.
 There is little rain in most parts of the country between December and February.
-Temperatures range from 18 to 32℃ in Bangkok and other central and southern parts of Thailand.
+Temperatures range from 18 to 32℃ in Krung Thep Maha Nakhon (Bangkok) and other central and southern parts of Thailand.
 December is the cooler month of the year.
-As daily temperatures in northern Thailand can average 21℃, think of bringing some warmer clothes.
+As daily temperatures in Northern Thailand can average 21℃, think of bringing some warmer clothes.

 The cool season (November to February) is the best time to visit Thailand.
 It has the most pleasant weather, and you can enjoy the fantastic Thailand Lantern Festival.
 The best time for diving in the Andaman sea will be February – April, and the Gulf Coast will have its best weather during the summer months.
 Accordingly, the best thing is to visit Thailand to avoid the worst times.